CUBRID/node-cubrid/Readme.md

 =======================================================================================================
 The main authors of this driver are the members of the CUBRID API team - http://www.cubrid.org/wiki_apis.

-We welcome any contributors and we hope you will enjoy coding with CUBRID!
-J
+We welcome any contributors and we hope you will enjoy coding with CUBRID! :)

 Special thanks